jsummers/oldunzip/readme-unimplode6a.txt

 very useful without that, because most ZIP files that use Implode also use Shrink, for files less than or equal to 320 bytes in size.

-If this project is named "oldunzip", that's because of the hope that it might someday be expanded to include similar libraries for the Shrink, and/or Reduce, compression methods.

 === Basic information about the library ===

 Unimplode6a was developed by Jason Summers, based on public domain code by Mark